 We spend the next two nights at our Victoria Falls lodge allowing plenty of time to participate in optional adventure activities (at extra expense) and explore the Vic Falls area by foot or bicycle.
 Optional activities in Vic Falls include; scenic helicopter flights over the Falls, Zambezi River Boat Cruises, White Water Rafting and Bungee Jumping from the bridge between Zambia and Zimbabwe.
 Or you could visit a local village to encounter traditional tribes, the African curio market or the crocodile farm among other attractions.

-Today the Botswana and Victoria Falls Safari ends for travellers on the 15-day Fly-in Safari Package, whilst the overland passengers will head back into Botswana, driving south to Francistown.
+Today the Botswana and Victoria Falls Safari ends for travellers on the 15-day Fly-in Safari Package, whilst the overland passengers will head back into Botswana, driving south to Francistown, the home of The Zebras, Botswana's national football team.

 Tonight we stay at a comfortable lodge, swapping tales with fellow travellers and celebrating our African safari adventure over a catered meal.

-On the final day of this remarkable Botswana & Victoria Falls Safari we journey back to Johannesburg in South Africa.
+On the final day of this remarkable Botswana & Victoria Falls Safari, we cross the Limpopo River, back into South Africa as we head for Johannesburg.
 We arrive in the dynamic city of Johannesburg in the early evening bringing this memorable wildlife and adventure safari to an end.

 Airport transfers and post-tour accommodation can be arranged through African Budget Safaris.